 Michael Mau is a writer, teacher, father, runner, actor, tinkerer, artist, craftsman, and snappy dresser.

 While he has been creating visual art since he was a child, Michael has only been sharing his work for the past year and a half.
-Thanks to spaces like the John G. Irvin Gallery, Fusion Gallery, Circle of Light, and Damselfly, others have been able to experience artwork that for the artist is much more about process than product.
-Some of Michael’s artwork has been featured in The Grief Diaries, The Broke Bohemian, Stray Branch, and Cream City Review.
+Thanks to spaces like the John G. Irvin Gallery, Lussi Brown, Blue Stallion, Rock House, Fusion Gallery, Circle of Light, and Damselfly, others have been able to experience artwork that for the artist is much more about process than product.
+Some of Michael’s artwork has been featured in Manhattanville Review, The Grief Diaries, The Broke Bohemian, Stray Branch, and Cream City Review.

-On stage, Michael has performed most recently with the Woodford Theatre, the Bluegrass Opera, and Studio Players.
+On stage, Michael has performed most recently in Studio Players production of Stage Kiss.
+He has also acted with the Woodford Theatre and the Bluegrass Opera.
 He traveled to New York in the summer of 2017 to perform in the Midtown International Theatre Festival.

 Michael received his MFA from the Bluegrass Writers Studio at EKU.